mb0/xelf-go/doc/field_refs.md

 field refs available and add a custom syntax for self referential primary keys: `<obj@prod.Prod ID:uuid@@>` equals `<obj@prod.Prod ID:uuid@prod.Prod.ID>`.

-Program scoped type declaration must be possible.
-The question is if we use the scoped environment or have special forms to declare types directly into a program global type registry.

-Registry management is required for schema references.
-There are three layers of named types:

- * Hard-coded schema types per process are part of the program code
- * Dynamic session scoped schema types, can be queried from any daql endpoint
- * Program scoped types, probably a form to declare globally scoped named types.
+Module uses allow local aliases that effect the local reference name, but store enough information to resolve the original reference.
+That however makes qualified type names file-scoped and not globally scoped, we may want to decide that each input must itself be evaluated as a separate program as it is now, and separate the environment even more and then instantiate the module results in the main program.
+We add a feature to the mod spec to accept named types as declarations with a module local name to avoid stutter in any case.

+We need to better define type name declaration.
+It seems that we have two distinct contexts:
+ * The type context where names are not exported, but can be referenced locally in that type literal
+ * The program context where names must explicitly be registered (usually reusing, sometimes qualifying the type name).

 Tasks
 -----

   * [x] Unify obj and rec kinds and drop unused rec, strc and schm kinds
   * [x] Add and use ref field instead of body names and drop name helpers
-  * [ ] Update type ref resolution
+  * [x] Update type ref resolution
-  * [ ] Factor out filter routine for obj types that keeps references
+  * [x] Implement and use a layered type registry
   * [ ] Pull special reference notation for obj types into the xelf type syntax
   * [ ] Add pk flag to kind bitset and self referential syntax-sugar
-  * [ ] Implement and use a layered type registry
   * [ ] Update typescript port